LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ## Authenticated alongside unauthenticated

-You may wish to have both authenticated as well as unauthenticated web messaging on your account.
-This allows web messaging users to transition seamlessly between authenticated and unauthenticated pages.
-This allows brands to service more use cases for web messaging.
+You may wish to have both authenticated as well as unauthenticated Web Messaging on your account.
+This allows Web Messaging users to transition seamlessly between authenticated and unauthenticated pages.
+This allows brands to service more use cases for Web Messaging.

 With the new identity function, LiveEngage Monitoring Services will decide on each page what engagements or conversations should be served to that page, as opposed to the previous way, which was per session.
 This new function allows brands to notify LiveEngage on each page if the user is authenticated or not regardless of the authentication status of the session.